4.3 Periods to Be Presented in Pro Forma Financial Statements

 sheet and the pro forma income statements.
 The registrant should use its fiscal year

-when presenting pro forma financial statements.
+when presenting pro forma financial information.

 4.3.1 Pro Forma Balance Sheet